 - The door was slammed shut.
 (We don't know who or what slammed the door.)

 Also, in political debates or sensitive situations where we do not want to directly place blame, passive voice will be used:

 - The new dress code policy has been a disaster since day one.
 (If addressing the school board, and they voted for the policy, it is a much softer way of saying the school board created a chaotic disaster with the new dress code policy.)

 Passive voice is also often used in journalistic, scientific, and technical writing.
 You can use the passive form if you think that the thing receiving the action is more important or should be emphasized, but we'll get into that in another lesson.

-Print More Practice with Active and Passive Voice found in the Downloadable Resources in the right-hand sidebar for lots more practice!
+If you need more practice, complete More Practice with Active and Passive Voice found under the Downloadable Resources in the right-hand sidebar!

 When you are ready, test your knowledge in the Got It? section and see how much you remember about the passive and active voice!